ianxshort/cybersecurity-homelab/README.md

-# AWS Cloud SIEM homelab Cloud based Security
+# AWS Cloud SIEM Homelab

+Cloud-based security monitoring and threat detection using Wazuh on AWS EC2.

-This projects demonstrates the design, deployment, and operation of a cloud-based SIEM solution using Wazuh on AWS.
-The enviornment simulates a real-world security monitoring deployment, including multi-endpoint log ingestion, host-based intrusion detection, custom detection rule development, and file integrity monitoring (FIM) mapped to the MITRE ATT&CK framework.
+This project demonstrates the design, deployment, and operation of a cloud-based SIEM solution using Wazuh on AWS.
+The environment simulates a real-world security monitoring deployment, including multi-endpoint log ingestion, host-based intrusion detection, custom detection rule development, and file integrity monitoring (FIM) mapped to the MITRE ATT&CK framework.

 ## Objectives